cluesurf/note-book/text/form.md

-# The Syntax of LinkText
+# The Syntax of NoteText

 ## Overview

-LinkText is a little more than a markup language, tending toward a programming language.
+NoteText is a little more than a markup language, tending toward a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data